NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Virga May.md

 Born of a storm hag, you have one crystal-blue or rain-gray eye.
 You share your mother's power over wind and storm.
-You can cast [[Electric Arc|Electric Arc]] as an occult innate cantrip.
+You can cast [[Spells/Electric Arc|Electric Arc]] as an occult innate cantrip.
 As normal, a cantrip is heightened to a spell rank equal to half your level rounded up.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*